NashiaHolloway/Markdown-Compiler/README.md

 # Goals
 The intention of this project is to use and apply the concepts of programming languages to design and develop a complex compiler.
-In doing so, I will develop a better understanding of the design of a high-level programming language and the need for studying the concepts behind programmin languages.
-Additionally, through this project, I will familiarize myself with several software development tools (e.g., IntelliJ, GitHub, etc.), Scala programming language toos (e.g., Scaladocs, Scala tests, ScalaCheck, etc.) and gain experience in software engineering and development.
+In doing so, I have developed a better understanding of the design of a high-level programming language and the need for studying the concepts behind programming languages.
+Additionally, through this project, I have familiarized myself with several software development tools (e.g., IntelliJ, GitHub, etc.), Scala programming language tools (e.g., Scaladocs, Scala tests, ScalaCheck, etc.) and gained experience in software engineering and development.

-This project will give me developmental experience in the following areas of programming languages/concepts:
+This project has given me developmental experience in the following areas of programming languages/concepts:
   Writing BNF/EBNF grammar rules
   Lexical analysis
   Syntactical analysis and parsing